ucb-152/lab6/README.md

 ```bash
 python tester.py
 ```
 If the script says you have met the performance requirements, you are done!
 You may submit your kernel for full credit.
 The competition winners will be decided based on the best performance, so once you meet the minimum requirements, we encourage you to try and optimize your kernel even further.

+The script will also output the performance results to _____, which will be used to track the leaderboard.
+Do not modify this file before submitting -- **any attempts to tamper with results will be considered an act of academic dishonesty and impact your grade for the course**.
+We will benchmark the submitted kernels daily in the backend to verify that performance matches the submitted results.

 TODO: Upgrade tester for a more thorough fleet of input parameters and test cases.
+TODO: Upgrade tester for performance outputs

 #### Debugging and Optimizing Tips using Neuron Profile
 If you are having trouble meeting the performance requirements, make sure to carefully read the architecture documentation linked in the above sections, especially in the [Tranium Overview](#tranium-overview) section.
 You will likely see the most improvements in your performance by simply ensuring your kernel maps properly to the hardware parameters and architecture details.